Criminal Justice Information Services FAQs

 A check or money order is required and must be submitted with the request.
 No cash will be accepted.

 Q: What is the difference between open and closed records?
 A: Open records include convictions, pending charges within 30 days of the arrest, and suspended imposition of sentences during probation.
 Closed records are those records when the accused is found not guilty, charges were nolle prossed or dismissed, suspended imposition of sentence after probation is completed, and arrests after 30 days where no charges have yet been filed or reported by the prosecuting attorney.
 Open records are available to anyone who does a record check on someone.
 Closed records are only available to oneself, the sentencing advisory commission, law enforcement agencies, prosecutors and court personnel, child care agencies, the Department of Revenue, in-home service providers, the Division of Workers' Compensation, criminal justice employers, child care employers, nursing home employers, and to federal agencies for such investigative purposes as authorized by law or presidential executive order.
 Q: How often are criminal history records updated?
 A: Criminal history records are updated daily as criminal justice agencies submit the data to the Central Repository.
 Q: How far back do criminal history records go?
 A: Records at the Central Repository date back to the 1940's.
 Prior to the Missouri State Highway Patrol being designated the Central Repository for Missouri, reporting was on a volunteer basis.
 Since 1987 the reporting has been mandatory.
-Q: What is the turnaround time for a criminal record check?
-A: The response for inquiries sent through the mail may take three to five weeks to be returned to the requestor depending upon the difficulty encountered in obtaining missing disposition information from the local courts needed to complete an arrest record.
 Q: Where can I go to have fingerprints taken for a criminal record search?
 A: Please refer to the CJIS Division Information Page for more information regarding MACHS.
 Q: How can I obtain a listing of the registered sex offenders in Missouri?
 A: The local Sheriff has authority to provide information on registered sexual offenders living in their county.
 Q: How can I check the sex offender registry on-line?
 A: Sexual offenders in Missouri are currently listed on the Internet.
 You can search the sex offender registry by name, county or zip code on our website.
 Q: How can I obtain information regarding outstanding warrants?
 A: Information regarding outstanding warrants may be obtained through the local Police Department where the subject resides.
 You will be required to disclose the whereabouts of the person in question and any other information you may have on this individual.
-Q: How may I obtain background information on someone I want to be a caregiver?
-A: The Caregiver Background Screening Service was created through an executive order to assist Missouri citizens in making more informed health-care and day-care choices for family members.
-The following web page provides general information and links about the various services available to the public to check the backgrounds of caregivers that serve children, the elderly, and persons with disabilities.